INCOME / WAGES

 5 In other words, ‚income is what remains after subtracting the investment.

-Wages: Term should be broadly defined and includes not only periodic monetary earnings but all compensation for services rendered without regard to manner in which such compensation is computed.
+Wages: Term should be broadly defined and includes not only periodic monetary earnings but all compensation for services rendered without regard to manner in which such compensation is computed.7 The Supreme court has definitively explained labor and compensation for labor.

 Ware v Merrill Lynch, Pierce, Fenner & Smith, Inc., 24 Cal.
 App.
 3d 35

 "The property which every man has is his own labor, as it is the original foundation of all other property, so it is the most sacred and inviolable.
-The patrimony of the poor man lies in the strength and dexterity of his own hands, and to hinder his employing this strength and dexterity in what manner he thinks proper, ... without injury to his neighbor, is a plain violation of this most sacred property."
+The patrimony of the poor man lies in the strength and dexterity of his own hands, and to hinder his employing this strength and dexterity in what manner he thinks proper, ... without injury to his neighbor, is a plain violation of this most sacred property."8 Wages are compensation for labor, a natural property right, which cannot be Lawfully taxed.
+Income is a profit or gain, a taxable privilege.

 Oliver v Holstead, 86 S. E. Rep 859